 This class first aired on Facebook Live on April 2.
 Chris builds up to twisted arm balances such as side crow, two-footed and one-footed twisted sage pose.
 She builds the practice progressively helping students find the strength and stretch that will assist them in finding the pinnacle poses.

-Originally aired on Facebook Live on March 30th, Chris explores the aspects of Downward Dog.
-She breaks down the actions of the different body parts, looks at movement, connection and ease within the posture
+Chris explores the aspects of Downward Dog.
+She breaks down the actions of the different body parts, looks at movement, connection and ease within the posture.
+Originally aired on Facebook Live on March 30th.

 Chris gets this flow going quickly with an active pranayama linked movement and starts right in with some sun salutes.
 Hitting many of the standards and moving into some fun variations, she also throws in hanumanasana and a funky arm balance.